king17pvp/rag-on-documents/README.md

 * Then, export your Hugging Face API Key so we can use Inference Service by HuggingFace

-REMINDER: Inference API provided by HF are limited
+REMINDER: Inference APIs provided by HF are limited per account

 ```export API_KEY=<YOUR_HF_API_KEY>```